edbecnel/RotoRouterPhaser/RotoRouter-Rules.md

 - The cell must be **empty**.
 - It must be **adjacent** (N/S/E/W) to at least one track **connected to your network**.
 - All touching sides must have **matching, reciprocal exits**.
+- **Adjacency rule:** you may place adjacent to your own network even if the new tile does not connect.
+  Opponents may only place adjacent to your tracks when their network connects to yours; once networks are joined, either side may build adjacent along that shared network.

 **Connected network**